A group of BECU employees pose gather in front of a love sign in a festive mall setting. They are all wearing red sweatshirts that say "purpose."

 Snowshoeing can be as easy as going for a walk in the snow.
 Just be sure you dress appropriately, know your route, check the conditions and pack the essentials to stay safe.

-You can opt for groomed trails at a ski area, guided walks or, for the more advanced snowshoer, blaze your own trail through the backcountry.
+Opt for groomed trails at a ski area or guided snowshoe walks.
+For the more advanced snowshoer, blaze your own trail through the backcountry.

 Here are a few options:

-• Spokane Parks and Recreation guided snowshoe walks ($20-$60) are your chance to tour the snowy hills while learning the basics of snowshoeing.
-Some tours conclude with a visit to a local brewery.
+• Spokane Parks and Recreation guided snowshoe walks are your chance to tour the snowy hills while learning the basics of snowshoeing.

 • Palouse to Cascades State Park Trail is a 212-mile trail dotted with trailheads.
-You can hop on the snowy central section near Hyak (PDF map) and go east.
+Hop on the snowy central section near Hyak (PDF) and go east.
 Enjoy the day for just the cost of a Sno-Park permit ($25).

-• The U.S. Forest Service maintains more than 119 miles of cross-country skiing and snowshoe trails on mountain passes and near ski resorts across Washington state.
-The cost for accessing the trails depends on the location.
-Check your destination for details.
-Forest Service day passes are $5.
+• The U.S. Forest Service maintains more than 119 miles of cross-country skiing and snowshoe trails on mountain passes and near ski resorts across the state.
+The cost for trail access depends on the location, so check your destination for details ($5 day pass).

 A family of three poses for an outdoor photo while snowshoeing.
 There is snow on the ground.
 All three of the people in the photo have snowshoes on their feet.
 Each person is bundled in winter clothes.
 Behind them are trees and snow.